AAlab1819/NoachTjahjadi-01082170008/Week01 - Introduction/README.md

 # Diverse Team (Problem 988A).
 [Submission Link](http://codeforces.com/contest/988/submission/42458158)\
-The first line of input contains : the number of students, the size of team to be you have to form.\
+The first line of input contains : the number of students, the size of team you have to form.\
 ```n, k = map(int, input().split())```\

 The second line of input contains : the rating of the students.\